gn004422363/SE181/README.md

 to connect the client to the server.
 The server and client will be able to send and recieve the chessboard data, But will not able to synchronize the piece movement.
+Players can play on one client on different side.